+We first show the quantization results of LLaMA in Table~\ref{tab:results_llama_activation_quant}.
+According to the results of weight-only quantization works, our method achieves a minor task performance drop, and we achieve better performance than most of the other activation quantization works.
+The data in the last row denotes the results achieved by token pruning in our method, which verifies that the token pruning can optimize the quantization.
+Our method achieves better task performance than MoFQ8~\cite{zhang2023integer} and ZeroQuant-FP~\cite{zeroquantfp}. the Low-Rank Compensation (LoRC) enhancement denoted as $^\S$ would increase the model size and flops, which is also not well-supported on the common inference engine.
 Then, we show our quantization result of OPT and BLOOM on the Wikitext-2 dataset and C4 dataset in Table~\ref{tab:results_opt_activation_quant} and Table~\ref{tab:results_bloom_activation_quant}.
 Our method achieve better task performance than those activation quantization works and our results are close to the weight-only quantization works.
 Meanwhile, token pruning also helps us achieve better task performance in activation quantization.
 Especially, for OPT and BLOOM models, our method can even achieve even better task performance than the FP16 models on the C4 dataset.